timbennett/movie-barcodes/README.md

 **Tips:**
 * If it doesn't work on Windows, you might have to change FFMPEG_BIN from "ffmpeg" to "ffmpeg.exe"
 * Use low resolution videos!
 They provide identical results but are processed exponentially faster than high definition videos (I've seen above 1300fps).
 You're smearing all the details anyway.
+* By default, the resulting image will be as wide as the number of frames in the movie - probably several tens of thousands of pixels.
+However due to the nature of PNG files, it will only be a few hundred kilobytes!
+But you will need to use Photoshop or similar to format the images to your liking... or patch my code so the user can specify output size!

 **Details:**